ITP-175-FA18/syllabus/cli-languages.md

 Codecademy is great for learning and practicing new concepts, but it is purposefully limiting in what you can do.
 When we need more flexibility you'll use a site called [Glitch][8] to apply the knowledge you've been learning.

+This is especially useful when learning the command line as typing the wrong command on your personal computer can do serious damage.

 1. Head to [https://glitch.com][8] and click the `Sign in` button in the upper right.

     ![Glitch signup 1][9]

-1. Choose the `Sign in with Github` option and you'll be taken to the screen below.
+2. Choose the `Sign in with Github` option and you'll be taken to the screen below.
 Click the green `Authorize FogCreek` button (FogCreek is the company who makes Glitch).
 You'll be redirected to the glitch homepage with an account ready for coding!

     ![Glitch signup 2][10]

-1. Click `New Project` then `hello-webpage` in the upper right corner and you'll be taken to the Glitch coding environment.
+3. Click `New Project` then `hello-webpage` in the upper right corner and you'll be taken to the Glitch coding environment.

     ![Glitch signup 3][11]

     Notice, my project is called gutsy-gym.
 Yours will be called something different, this allows many people to create projects on glitch and share them with each other.

-1. Click the `Logs` button near the upper left to open the console at the bottom of your browser.
+4. Click the `Logs` button near the upper left to open the console at the bottom of your browser.
-1. There, you will see a `Console` button.
+5. There, you will see a `Console` button.
 Click this and a new window or tab will open with a command line for your project

     ![Glitch console][12]

-1. Practice the commands you learned.
+6. Practice the commands you learned.
 If you get stuck, head back to glitch.com and create a new project to start over.

+## Extra Resources

+Because Windows is not based on Unix, there are several differences in how the Windows Command Prompt works compared to what you learned above. thenewboston has [a good Youtube playlist][13] that does over the Windows Command Prompt if you're a Windows user.

+djangogirls.com has [a good resource][14] that takes the topics and shows them for Mac, Linux, and Windows side-by-side.

 [//]: # (References)
 [1]: https://www.codecademy.com/learn/learn-the-command-line